15 SMART Goals Examples for Kids

 M: This goal becomes measurable once the amount of money is decided upon.
 A tally sheet can be used to make sure the determined amount is added each allowance day.

 A: This goal is completely achievable.
-You know the amount of allowance that you have to use and getting an idea of how much is acceptable for each category makes it easy to do.
+You know the amount of allowance you have to use and getting an idea of how much is acceptable for each category makes it easy to do.

 R: This is relatable to the major goal of learning to budget.
 This is one of the simplest methods in that there is a pre-determined amount of money and only three categories to keep track of.